 - If the messages leaves the IU email system, it will be encrypted.
 So, if the message is sent or forwarded to a non-IU email address it will be automatically encrypted and the recipient will receive notification with instructions on how they can read the original message.

-So, if you need to email non-critical sensitive data (including a 9-digit IU ID number) just put "confidential" in the subject of the email and you are in compliance with IU email policy.
+So, if you need to email non-critical sensitive data (including a 9-digit IU ID number) just put "[Secure Message]" (including the square brackets but not the double quotes) in the subject of the email and you are in compliance with IU email policy.
 Do note, however, that this requires that you be using the IU mail servers for your outgoing email.
 This will be true for most people using the IU mail system but if you are using a non-IU email system and have questions on how you can take advantage of this service, please contact the IT staff.

 Option 2: Manual Encryption